 San Francisco’s Main Attractions

-In 1887, Golden Gate Park was comprised of 730 acres of dunes and 270 acres of arable land scattered with oak trees.
+In 1887, Golden Gate Park comprised 730 acres of dunes and 270 acres of arable land scattered with oak trees.
 Today, the park stretches across lush meadows, lakes, and dense stands of Australian eucalyptus.
 The open space encompasses more than 6,000 varieties of shrubs, flowers, and trees.
-The park is both a cultural and recreational center of the city.
+Golden Gate Park is both a cultural and recreational amenity for The City.

 Within its boundaries is the attractive Japanese Tea Garden.
 You shouldn’t miss the California Academy of Sciences, including the Steinhart Aquarium and the Morrison Planetarium.
-Golden Gate Park is also home to the 60-acre Strybing Arboretum, the deYoung Museum, and the Conservatory of Flowers.
+Golden Gate Park is also home to the 60-acre San Francisco Botanical Garden, the deYoung Museum, and the Conservatory of Flowers.

 Russian Hill lies to the west.
 Here you’ll find Lombard Street, the city’s “crookedest street.”

 The third famous hill is Nob Hill.
 The promontory was once the site of mansions.
 Today it is the home of famous hotels, including the Mark Hopkins and the Fairmont.
-Both offer panoramic views of the city from cocktail lounges on the top floor.
+Both offer panoramic views of The City from cocktail lounges on the top floors.

 San Francisco’s Chinatown is one of the largest Chinese communities outside of Asia.
-The enclave is best experienced on foot.
+Explore the enclave on foot with a walk up Grant Avenue.
 Walking enables you to browse through shops and explore side streets.

 Grant Avenue is the main street for general shopping.
 Stockton, between Washington and Broadway, is where you’ll find the largest concentration of markets.
 Here you’ll see an amazing array of exotic vegetables and meats.

-For a spicy Chinese meal, try the Henry’s Hunan Restaurant (924 Sansome Street).
+For a spicy Chinese meal, try Henry’s Hunan Restaurant, 674 Sacramento Street.

 The Chinese New Year occurs in late January or early February.
 The festival comes complete with parade and firecrackers.

-North Beach is the Italian district of the city.
-The neighborhood is located between Chinatown and Fisherman’s Wharf.
+North Beach is the Italian district of The City, adjacent to Chinatown.
+The neighborhood stretches roughly between Chinatown and Fisherman’s Wharf.
 Here you’ll find many Italian restaurants, bakeries, cafes, and Italian groceries.
 All lie within a few blocks of Washington Square, the heart of North Beach.

-The Beat movement was born in North Beach.
+The Beat movement began in North Beach.
 Then, as now, it is the home of bookstores, cafes, galleries, small theaters, and nightclubs.
-City Lights Books (261 Columbus Avenue) still thrives as a bookstore.
-It is well-known as a publisher of local poets, and is a gathering place of writers.
+City Lights Books, 261 Columbus Avenue, still thrives as a bookstore.
+It rose to fame under Lawrence Ferlinghetti as a publisher of local poets and is a gathering place of writers.

 The Golden Gate National Recreation Area contains 35,000 acres of land and water.
 That expanse includes Alcatraz, Aquatic Park, and the Golden Gate Promenade.

 San Francisco is a city for walking.
-But for an overview of the major attractions, get in a car and take the scenic 49-Mile Drive.
-The Visitor Information Center at Hallidie Plaza, Powell and Market Streets, can assist you with a map.
+For an overview of the major attractions, however, consider also a car and take the scenic 49-Mile Drive.
+There is a move now gathering steam to update the 49 Mile adventure to reflect a more modern city.
+The Visitor Information Center downtown from SF Travel can assist you with a map.
 Allow half a day for the drive, well marked by blue and white seagull signs.

 Arts and Entertainment